Learn more about Study Abroad funding and costs

 York St John University Tuition Fee Reduction (2020-21 Home/EU students)

 Year abroad: 85% discount on year tuition fee

 If you Study Abroad you may be eligible for a travel grant from Student Finance England, depending on household income, to help fund flights, essential expenses, and visas.
-Please contact Student Finance England for more information.
+Please visit the travel grant webpage, or contact student finance

 All exchange students to Europe receive an EU funded monthly grant as follows:

 €420 per month to Austria, Denmark, Finland, Norway, Sweden, Luxembourg

 €370 per month to Germany, Netherlands, Poland, Spain, France, Belgium, Czech Republic, Hungary

 UK Students from households with an annual income of less than £25 000 are eligible for an additional top-up grant of €120 per month.
 For more information please visit the Erasmus+ website.

 Erasmus+ Additional Needs Grant